Code-Institute-Submissions/MS2-Classified-Records/README.md

 ### Wireframes

 - I created site mockups using [Balsamiq](https://balsamiq.com/) for wireframes.
 The focus of this exercise was on defining the layout and structure of the site.
-Importantly, consideration was given to responsive design, with a mobile first philosphy.
+Importantly, consideration was given to responsive design, with a mobile first philosphy employed.
 Identifying how the site layout should change at different screen sizes was an integral part of the wireframe process.